 Temperature is the core issue for Cold PFP women, who generally feel colder and are more likely to “feel the cold” than most other people.
 They’ll also feel tired if a lower metabolic rate than average is causing their lack of heat.
 This changes the balance and rhythms of the menstrual cycle and affects a woman’s fertility.
 Other Cold PFP women generally feel warm and energetic but have painful periods eased by warmth.

-Being mammals, we’re all relatively warm, but some of us are warmer than others, and differences in warmth can affect parts of the body or be general.
+Cold PFPs are the opposite of Hot PFPs, whose fertility metabolism is set at the top end of the scale, and as mammals, we’re all relatively warm, but some of us are warmer than others.
+Cold PFPs are sometimes cold in specific parts of the body, or it can be a more general condition.
 Temperatures often vary around the body, especially across the lower back, and it’s worth feeling for temperature differences in your lower abdomen, middle and chest.
-Our temperature varies depending on:
+The human body is designed to function within a narrow temperature range, but body temperatures vary depending on:

-It’s easiest to explain these differences using the terms “Full” and “Empty”:
+It’s easiest to explain the different temperature issues using the terms “Full” and “Empty”:

-The Empty Cold variation affects many Cold PFP women and is often due to a low metabolic rate that burns too little energy.
-Temperature profoundly impacts how the body works and sets the pace for body processes.
+The things Cold PFP women usually notice are lower libido and longer cycles.
 While the metabolism and hormone balance are closely linked, there are many possible causes of Empty Cold:

 Women with Cold PFP who fertility chart will often see low basal body temperatures (BBT) across the month, and they’re more likely to experience:

 All women with Cold PFPs should focus on raising their temperature and improving the health of their cycles and eggs.
 These are all possible with the right support and some determination!